Justaus3r/Xile/README.md

 ```
 -now use python setup.py py2exe to build it.
 #### Linux:
-- Clone the repo and install the dependencies.
+- Clone the repo and install the dependencies(also install them as sudo user or you may face some problems).
 - For linux i have used pyinstaller.you can install pyinstaller using ```python3 -m pip install pyinstaller```
 - Now use ```pyinstaller --onefile Penta.py``` to build.be sure to copy the ```configs``` and ```bin``` directory to the executable directory.
 ### TODO LIST